Nevada Domestic Abuse Survivor Guide

 We know, more legal speak.

-As part of your divorce case, you can sue your spouse for assault, battery, kidnapping, emotional distress, and other tort claims.
+As part of your divorce case, you can sue your spouse for sexual assault, or sexual violence, battery, kidnapping, emotional distress, and other tort claims.

 Now keep in mind that divorce cases are civil cases, so you will need to ask for damages as a result of the abuse.
 To prove your damages, you may need to provide proof of medical expenses or therapy records.